Real Dangers Of Credit Cards & How To Avoid Them Like A Pro

 Remember that using credit cards means taking a loan from credit card providers to make payments.
 Any time that you borrow money, you are creating debt.
 The more you borrow without repaying the debt, the deeper you go into debt.
 Debt could lead to numerous other problems, creating stress, depression, health issues and even family problems.
 Failure to manage debt in the long run could also potentially result in bankruptcy.

-How to avoid: Recognize the signs when you are heading towards debt, particularly when you are consistently unable to pay off your balances every month.
+How to avoid this pitfall: Recognise the signs when you are heading towards debt, particularly when you are consistently unable to pay off your balances every month.
 Stop using credit cards and focus on living within your means with other payments such as cash and debit cards.

 Missing Credit Card Payments & Credit Score